TOD-theses/paper-T-RACE/main.typ

 Overall, our main contributions are:

 - A method to simulate a pair of transactions in two different orders.
-- A precise definition of TOD in the context of blockchain transaction analysis.
+- A precise definition of TOD in the context of blockchain transaction analysis and an approximative definition of TOD.
 - A compilation of EVM instructions that can cause TOD.
 - A method to mine and filter transaction pairs that are potentially TOD.